 Then it’s time to add the final layer of frosting.
 I have NEVER built a cake with edges as smooth as this cake.
 There are a few essential tools you will need that will change your world.
 The first is a Cake Icer, an Icing Smoother, a Fondant Smoother and Viva paper towels.
 With the oversized cake icer, you will also need an 18-inch piping bags.

 I first heard about the Viva paper towel trick years ago in my cake decorating classes.
 They really do the trick!
 For how to get those nice smooth edges, I used this tutorial, which is also from Lindsay.
 I can’t even begin to try and explain it all.
 But it worked!
 She is like my cake spirit animal.
 I called her as soon as I was done and was all, “can you believe I did this?”

 It is extremely helpful is you have a turntable that you can spin as you ice the cake.
 The higher the better.
 I have one very tall, heavy duty metal turntable and also a smaller one as well.
 This Cake Turntable should work just fine for you.

 Once the cake is iced, pop it in the refrigerator for 10-15 minutes so the edges are slightly firmed.
+This will help ensure that when you’re piping the hearts, you don’t accidentally dig into the sides of your cake.
 Now it’s time to prepare to add the hearts.

 Start by making a tear drop shape.
 Squeeze the piping bag until it makes a circle and then slowly pull down as you ease the pressure and swiftly pull it away.
 Once you are ready to add to you cake, follow a few simple steps.